rutaip/project-server/readme.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+Thank you for considering contributing to the software project server!

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability, please send an e-mail to Rutaip Support at soporte@rutaip.net.
 All security vulnerabilities will be promptly addressed.

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Software Project Server is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)